|Site:||Solent Online Learning|

 - creating a centralised space to build a record of module-based discussions

 FeedbackThe 'Feedback' tool is used for creating and conducting surveys to collect information.
 This could be used for evaluation purposes or for informal student assessment.

 The 'Forum' is a very powerful tool that promotes engagement and interactivity.
 It can be used for many innovative purposes in educational settings, but teaching forums and student forums are arguably the two more significant distinctions.

 There are two forums already featured in the units on SOL:

-- Unit Announcements - this forum provides direct contact to the participants on your unit.
+- Module conversations - this forum provides direct contact to the participants on your unit.
 It has a 'forced' subscription which means everyone on the unit is subscribed and they cannot remove themselves.
 You can add a post, this will be emailed to your students (and they will also receive a notification on SOL).
 Students can reply to these but cannot start a discussion.